fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Muslims who saw this spectacle recited the short prayers that refer to Allah’s absolute greatness and uniqueness.
 Caliph Umar walked to the army wearing modest threadbare clothes.
 The Christians who watched everything from the walls of Jerusalem were amazed at the strange simplicity, unable to believe that this simple man could be the leader of those well equipped armies.

-Abu Ubaidah who could not contain himself on seeing this unprecedented show of humility rushed to Umar’s side saying” today you have performed a magnificent deed before the people, perhaps you might….?
-Umar slapped him on the chest and criticized him saying “I wish someone other than you, Abu Ubaydah, had said this.
+Abu Ubaidah who could not contain himself on seeing this unprecedented show of humility rushed to Umar’s side saying" today you have performed a magnificent deed before the people, perhaps you might….?
+Umar slapped him on the chest and criticized him saying "I wish someone other than you, Abu Ubaydah, had said this.
 We were a humiliated people and Allah honored us with Islam.
-We were weak and He gave us strength”.
+We were weak and He gave us strength".

 The Patriarch who saw the unfolding scenes with great admiration said to his people that nobody in the world would be able to stand up to these people and advised them to surrender to be saved.
-Negotiation took place and a famous treaty called 'Umariyya Covenant” was concluded.
+Negotiation took place and a famous treaty called 'Umariyya Covenant" was concluded.
 This treaty is still preserved in the Church of the Holy Sepulchre in Jerusalem.

 The Christians requested that Jews, who were not there before the conquest, be forbidden to enter Jerusalem and Umar accepted.
 Yet on his part Umar offered members of all faiths safety in Jerusalem and protection for their beliefs and their holy places, forbidding them to be desecrated or destroyed.

 After the treaty was signed the key to the city was formally handed over in 637 AC.
 The gates of Jerusalem were opened and Caliph Umar entered along a promenade that led him to the Church of the Holy Sepulchre.
-Caliph Umar was inside and the Patriarch said to him “pray”.
+Caliph Umar was inside and the Patriarch said to him "pray".
 However Caliph Umar declined, fearing it might establish a precedent that would threaten the church's continued use as a Christian house of worship.
 Instead he prayed in an area to the south of the church, now the site of the Mosque of Umar in Jerusalem.

 In doing so Caliph Umar showed the world the meaning of tolerance and generosity in victory and strength.
 It was the greatness of Islam that shone in his spirit and was reflected in his ethics though he was a person known for his firmness and courage.
 Caliph Umar then asked to be taken to the site of Masjid Al Aqsa.
 He could not find, but patriarch showed him the way.